El Dorado Ventures

 Venture Round in 2007

-TriActive is dedicated to assisting companies in reducing the total cost of ownership of their IT infrastructure while allowing them to focus on their core business operations.
-The company provides a Software-as-a-Service (SaaS) solution that enables clients to securely manage their distributed and mobile IT assets from any location.
-TriActive offers a flexible subscription model, allowing customers to pay only for the services they use, with options for pre-paid models to further decrease costs.
-Additionally, the company delivers integrated web-hosted applications for enterprise desktop and server system management, offering solutions for desktop and server configuration, as well as asset and service management through custom web-based portals.
+TriActive is a company that provides innovative Software-as-a-Service (SaaS) solutions designed to help businesses of all sizes reduce the total cost of ownership (TCO) of their IT infrastructure.
+Focusing on secure management of distributed and mobile IT assets, TriActive offers a flexible subscription model that allows customers to pay only for what they use, with options for pre-paid models to further decrease costs.
+Their web-hosted applications facilitate enterprise desktop and server system management, encompassing desktop and server configuration, as well as asset and service management through custom web-based portals.
+TriActive emphasizes customer control and satisfaction, striving to earn their clients' business every day.

 Sana Security